History of Halifax, Nova Scotia: French and Indian War (1754-1763)

-The most famous event to take place at the Great Pontack (Halifax) was on May 24, 1758, when James Wolfe, who was headquartered on Hollis Street, Halifax, threw a party at the Great Pontack prior to departing for the Siege of Louisbourg (1758).
+The most famous event to take place at the Great Pontack was on May 24, 1758, when James Wolfe, who was headquartered on Hollis Street, Halifax, threw a party at the Great Pontack prior to departing for the Siege of Louisbourg.
 Wolfe and his men purchased 70 bottles of Madeira wine, 50 bottles of claret and 25 bottles of brandy.
 Four days later, on May 29 the invasion fleet departed.
 Wolfe returned to his headquarters in Halifax and the Great Pontack before his Battle of the Plains of Abraham.
 By the end of the year the Sambro Island Lighthouse was constructed at the harbour entrance to develop the port city's merchant and naval shipping.

-A permanent navy base, the Halifax Naval Yard was established in 1759.
+A permanent navy base, the Halifax Naval Yard, was established in 1759.
 For much of this period in the early 18th century, Nova Scotia was considered a frontier posting for the British military, given the proximity to the border with French territory and potential for conflict; the local environment was also very inhospitable and many early settlers were ill-suited for the colony's wilderness on the shores of Halifax Harbour.
 The original settlers, who were often discharged soldiers and sailors, left the colony for established cities such as New York and Boston or the lush plantations of the Virginia and Carolinas.
 However, the new city did attract New England merchants exploiting the nearby fisheries and English merchants such as Joshua Maugher who profited greatly from both British military contracts and smuggling with the French at Louisbourg.
 The military threat to Nova Scotia was removed following British victory over France in the Seven Years' War.